 Stracchino di crescenza (strah-KEE-noh dee kreh-SHEN-zha) originated in Italy, in the region of Lombardy, or specifically in the Po Valley.
 "Stracca" means tired, a reference to the cows that were herded up and down the Alps with the changing seasons and then milked to make stracchino di crescenza.
 Cheesemakers believed those tired, well-exercised cows gave them extra rich milk with a high butterfat content and greater acidity, perfect for making crescenza.

-Today, in addition to Italian producers, there are a handful of cheesemakers in the United states who make Crescenza.
-Among them are Bellwether Farms, BelGioioso and Mozzarella Company.
+The cheese was traditionally made with raw milk but most producers now (especially in the United States) use pasteurized milk.
+In addition to Italian producers, there are a handful of cheesemakers in the United States who make crescenza, including Bellwether Farms, BelGioioso, and Mozzarella Company.

 In a cheese display case, you might see crescenza in square slabs that vary in size.
 Generally 1 to 2 inches thick, crescenza has a thin cream-colored rind that hardly qualifies as a rind at all; it barely contains the oozing cheese.
 The paste of crescenza typically feels creamy but can veer slightly to rubbery, especially as it starts to age a bit.
 In stores, crescenza often comes in vacuum-packed tins, as it's the only way to contain the soft cheese for shipping and distribution.